QijingZheng/pyband/README.md

 ![band_with_atom_weight](examples/band_with_atoms_weight.png)

-where in the above image, `1 3 4` are the atom index starting from 1 to #atoms.
+where `1 3 4` are the atom index starting from 1 to #atoms  in the above image.
 The size of red dots in the figure indicates the weight of the specified atoms to the KS states.
 This can also be represented using a colormap:

 ```$ pyband --occ '1 3 4' --occL```